 “It’s much more about the potential harm to some at risk groups in certain images, such as men being mocked for not being manly enough.
 I think it’s pretty clear where the ASA want it to start and stop,” she says.

 Changing agency culture

-There is also the question over how effective an update to regulations will be when there is still an issue over diversity in both marketing and at agencies.
+There is also the question over how effective an update to regulations will be when there is still a diversity problem in both marketing and agencies.
 In the UK, just 12% of creative directors are female, according to Creative Equals while the IPA’s 2015 survey into gender found women hold just 32.2% of the most senior positions despite a 50/50 split across the industry as a whole.

 Casual stereotyping won’t disappear until the industry as a whole has a more diverse workforce, who can call out dodgy ads before they see the light of day.
 This is also needed to tackle the ASA’s next focus, which is how people of ethnic minorities and the LGBT+ community are represented on screen.

 “We only need to look at our screens, open our newspapers and look at our billboards to know that there is a long way to go on this.
 When the big brands combined with industry bodies like the ASA and our creative agencies pull together, I know that we can accelerate the pace of change,” says Michele Oliver, VP marketing for Mars Chocolate UK.